Build Your Own Northeaster Dory

 The impulse for this new design was the desire for a fast but safe and dry rowing craft, for exercise during Maryland winters on the creeks near John’s Kent Island home.
 Simple and sturdy, the dory can live in or out of the water, ready to go in any condition of wind and wave.
 Dories are great load-carriers, and the Northeaster Dory is no exception.
 The maximum payload is 800 lbs.

 By the end of this exciting week, hulls will be assembled, ready for sanding and painting at home.
 If there’s time during the class, those who elect to add the traditional dory sailing rig may get started on that option.
-Come join John, a leading designer in the wooden boat community, and experience the satisfaction of building your very own beautiful dory.
+Come join us and experience the satisfaction of building your very own beautiful dory.